-As the name suggest – Rough means not with that much accuracy (-50% to +50% )
+As the name suggests – Rough means not with that much accuracy (-50% to +50% )

 A Rough Order of Magnitude, also known as ROM Estimate, is the first estimate in the project life cycle.

-The main purpose of ROM estimate is to assist decision-makers to make right decisions by providing them with relevant information.
+The main purpose of a ROM estimate is to assist decision-makers to make the right decisions by providing them with relevant information.

 You may be interested in also: Analogous & Parametric Estimation